Sinclairsholm

 been held at Sinclairsholm for

-over 30 years by Johan Barnekow.
+over 35 years by Johan Barnekow.

-Guided tours of private groups at
+Guided tours for private

-other times of the year can be booked
+groups can be booked

 directly with Johan Barnekow